Investigators Still Searching For Suspect In Deadly Sacramento-Area Halloween Party Shooting

 SACRAMENTO (CBS13) — There are still no arrests in a shooting that killed two people and injured five others at a Sacramento-area Halloween party.

+A woman we spoke with named Kasimira said she was with Terrance as he took his last breath.READ MORE: Deputies: Foresthill Resident Shoots Suspect Who Was Trying To Break Into His Trailer

+“It’s really hard and I miss him a lot,” she said.
+“He was a very sweet person.”

-Deputies responded at around 1 a.m.
-Saturday to the shooting outside the Royal Castle Banquet Hall where the Erotic Exotic Halloween Ball was underway with hundreds of guests in attendance, the Sacramento County Sheriff’s Office said.READ MORE: West Sacramento Police Investigate Bryte Park Shooting
+Terrance was killed in the shooting that happened outside the Royal Castle Banquet Hall where the Erotic Exotic Halloween Ball was underway.
+Deputies responded to the shooting at around 1 a.m.
+Saturday.

-There is also still no information on a suspect description.
-Investigators said the number of shooters and a motive remain unknown.READ MORE: City Officials To Vote On Sleep Train Arena Redevelopment Plans

 One of the five survivors was taken to the hospital with serious injuries.
 As of Sunday night, their condition was unknown.
 The other four survivors were taken to the hospital in private vehicles and were expected to recover.